deepu2010/Ace-Player-Software-Development-Plan/README.md

 # Ace-Player-Software-Development-Plan

 This repository consists of software development plan for building a video streaming application called **Ace-Player**.
-This project is a part of my academics, we are instructed to build a software development plan proposal for an video streaming application like youtube.
+This project is a part of my academics, we were instructed to build a software development plan proposal for an video streaming application like youtube.

 # Description of our proposed product: